You’ll want to pay attention to this advice from Wrexham Trading Standards:

 Wrexham Trading Standards work in partnership with North Wales Police to ensure you’re kept safe.

-If you want to report something you think is suspicious, you can also contact either Citizens Advice Consumer Services on 03454 040506 or North Wales Police on 101.Sign up for scam alerts here!
+If you want to report something you think is suspicious, you can also contact either Citizens Advice Consumer Helpline on 0808 223 1133 or North Wales Police on 101.Sign up for scam alerts here!